 Life – spend time journaling allowing time to reflect on your day.

 Do you stop and rest, to allow time for dormancy and recovery or do you start something new before you’ve had chance to sit down?

 Yoga – How are you in Śāvāsana (lying rest) at the end of your practice, do you get up straight away or do you stay for too long?

 Life – When you leave a room close the door.

 Which season do you relate to the most, which might you skip?
 Are there any disadvantages to spending more time in one part of the cycle whilst skipping another?

 These natural rhythms and cycles are described in many different ways.
-This model is based around models from the Embodied Facilitation Course I’m currently studying with Mark Walsh.
+This model is based around models from the Embodied Facilitation Course I’m studied with Mark Walsh from Embodiment Unlimited.